shivannis/xandr-docs-public/xandr-docs/finance/digital-buying.md

 ---
-title: Microsoft Invest - Digital Buying
+title: Finance - Digital Buying
-description: In this article, learn about digital buying, explore the processes, and learn the details of the documents that a digital buyer is set to receive. ms.date: 10/28/2023 ms.custom: finance
+description: In this article, learn about digital buying and learn the details of the documents that a digital buyer is set to receive. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Digital buying
+# Finance - Digital buying

 As a Digital Buyer, you will receive the following documents: